antongolub/misc/packages/topoconfig/README.md

 ```

 ## The budget loss
-`::$([`. Сonfusing, fragile and overcomplicated for the most developers.
+`::$([` is definitely not a _perfect_ solution. Сonfusing, fragile and overcomplicated for the most developers.
 For example, here is how Python Engineer was fighting against `kube.yaml`:
 ```text
 fix vault in kube yaml Jul 04	XS fix vault in kube yaml Jul 04	XS